Johnny Thomson: World Championship career summary

 The Indianapolis 500 was part of the FIA World Championship from 1950 through 1960.
 Drivers competing at Indy during those years were credited with World Championship points and participation.
-Johnny Thomson participated in 8 World Championship races.
-He started on the pole once, set 1 fastest lead lap, and finished on the podium once, accumulating a total of 10 World Championship points.
+Thomson participated in eight World Championship races.
+He started on the pole once, set one fastest lead lap, and finished on the podium once, accumulating a total of ten World Championship points.